 It consists of ten sentences that give you an opportunity to test your understanding of the ten words.
-As you complete each item, be sure to read the explanations of each answer.
-Doing so will help you to master the words and to prepare for the remaining activities and the unit tests.
+As you complete each item, be sure to read the explanations for each answer.
+Doing so will help you to master the words and to prepare for the remaining chapter activities and the unit tests.

 ● The fourth and fifth activity of each chapter are titled Sentence Check 2 and Final Check.
 These practices test you on all ten words, giving you two more chances to deepen your mastery.
 In Final Check, you have the context of an entire passage in which you can practice applying the words.

 ● Depending on how your teacher or instructor uses the Learning Center, you may also see three additional activities in each chapter.
 The Writing Sentences activity allows you to compose sentences to show your understanding of newly learned words.
 And the other two optional tests, Online Test 1 and Online Test 2, provide still further opportunity for you to practice and master the words.

 Word parts are building blocks used in many English words.
 Learning word parts can help you to spell and pronounce words, unlock the meanings of unfamiliar words, and remember new words.

 This book covers forty word parts—prefixes, suffixes, and roots.
 Prefixes are word parts that are put at the beginning of words.
 When written separately, a prefix is followed by a hyphen to show that something follows it.
 For example, the prefix non is written like this: non-.
 One common meaning of non- is “not,” as in the words nontoxic and nonfiction.

 Suffixes are word parts that are added to the end of words.
 To show that something always comes before a suffix, a hyphen is placed at the beginning.
 For instance, the suffix ly is written like this: -ly.
 A common meaning of -ly is “in a certain manner,” as in the words easily and proudly.